-The Mediawiki version provided by Tuleap is 1.20.3.
-As of today, this Mediawiki has no plugin deployed.
+The Mediawiki version provided by Tuleap is 1.23.

 There is one instance of Mediawiki per project.
 Tuleap manages the connection to Mediawiki.
 Tuleap users have access to the Mediawiki service in any project they are allowed to access (and which has activated the service), so you don’t need to register on Mediawiki.

 Restricted users will have access to Mediawiki from projects they are members of.
 If they aren’t, they won’t be able to access Mediawiki neither from public nor from private projects.

 Note intended for long time Mediawiki users.
 Contrary to default Mediawiki, in Tuleap ‘anonymous’ users can only Read pages (they cannot create or edit).

 As of today, when you have a public Tuleap project, you cannot prevent anonymous users from browsing the pages.

 If you need to have a private Mediawiki, then you should switch your project to Private.

 There is a default mapping between Tuleap and Mediawiki default user groups.

 Users added in Tuleap groups will be automatically added in corresponding Mediawiki groups.
 It is no longer possible to add users in Mediawiki groups directly from Mediawiki.